Avian Veterinarian - Animal Career Profile

 All avian veterinarians must graduate with a Doctor of Veterinary Medicine (DVM) degree, which is achieved after a comprehensive course of study on both small and large animal species.
-There are 28 colleges of veterinary medicine in the United States that offer a DVM degree.
+There are many colleges of veterinary medicine in the United States that offer a DVM degree.

 After graduation, new vets must successfully complete the North American Veterinary Licensing Exam (NAVLE) to be eligible to practice medicine in the United States.
 Approximately 2,500 vets are qualified to enter the veterinary profession in the U.S. each year after completing their education and passing the NAVLE exam.
-In a recent AVMA employment survey, there were 95,430 practicing U.S. veterinarians.
+In a recent AVMA employment survey, there were over 110,000 practicing U.S. veterinarians.

 The Association of Avian Veterinarians (AAV) is one of the largest professional organizations focusing on avian medicine and publishes the well-known Journal of Avian Medicine and Surgery.
 The AAV hosts a well-attended national conference each year for its member veterinarians.
 There is also an international division of the AAV known as the European Committee of the Association of Avian Veterinarians (AAV) with members from Europe, Dubai, and Northern Africa.